-Along other aspects of Edit Mode reorganisation in Blender 2.80, Separate, the ability to detach a selection as a fully independent editable object, has been moved from the Vertex sub-menu to the main Mesh menu of the 3D View.
+Along other aspects of Edit Mode reorganisation in newer versions of Blender, Separate, the ability to detach a selection as a fully independent editable object, has been moved from the Vertex sub-menu to the main Mesh menu of the 3D View.

 In Edit Mode, to Separate a selection choose the elements to be included in the resulting new object and from the main Mesh menu (upper-left), click Separate then an appropriate option – Mesh » Separate » [option] (or press P to display the Separate quick access menu);